JeschkeLab/DeerLab/docsrc/source/api/fitbackground.rst

 :mod:`fitbackground`
 **********************

-Isolate a background function fit on a dipolar signal
+Fit a parametric background model function to a dipolar time-domain signal

 -----------------------------